 Artificial dental work such as crowns, bonding, caps, veneers, bridges or composite fillings will also NOT respond to bleaching.
 Teeth Whitening gel will only whiten natural teeth.
 Artificial teeth will not be whitened yet they will not be damaged by the peroxide.
 Customers with artificial teeth wishing to whiten their natural teeth can use our products.

-A. We recommend that you offer your customers a double or triple treatment the first time they get their teeth whitened.
+We recommend that you offer your customers a double or triple treatment the first time they get their teeth whitened.
 After that, we recommend that they get a touch-up treatment every 4-6 months.
-Q. How long do results last?

-A. In theory results can last up to 2 years, but in practice they last less.
-Depending on a person’s consumption of coffee, tea, red wine, colas and other darkening agents such as tobacco, most people could probably use another whitening session 6 months later.
+In theory, results can last up to 2 years, but in practice, they last less.
+Depending on a person's consumption of coffee, tea, red wine, soda, or other darkening agents such as tobacco, most people could probably use another whitening session 6 months later.
 It also depends on the quality of enamel.
 If someone has non-porous enamel, results will last longer.
 Those who have porous enamel will be more vulnerable to staining beverages and food.
 These 2 factors will determine how long results will last.
 Generally one can say between 6 months (if the customer has porous enamel, drinks staining beverages and/or smokes) and 2 years (if the customer has non-porous enamel and habits that do not include staining beverages and/or smoking).
-Q. How much does teeth whitening cost?

 Yes, teeth whitening does work on natural teeth that have experienced some surface and/or subsurface stains from eating, drinking or smoking things that leave stains on or in the tooth enamel.
 Most of our customers have been very pleased with their results from our home whitening products as well as our products for professional use.